ddanielcruz/covid19-api/README.md

 ## :computer: Project

 Simple COVID19 API developed with Node.js and TypeScript.
-It periodically extracts cases from [Worldometers][source] and store it on a MongoDB database.
-This project is under development, and contains only a [simple documentation](docs/Insomnia.json) in the docs folder.
+It periodically extracts cases from [Worldometers][source] and store it in a MongoDB database.
+This project was developed for studying purposes, and contains a [simple documentation](docs/Insomnia.json) in the docs folder.

 ## :rocket: Technologies